Germany–Soviet Union relations, 1918–1941: Treaty of Rapallo 1922 and secret military cooperation

-The Treaty of Rapallo between Weimar Germany and Soviet Russia was signed by German Foreign Minister Walther Rathenau and his Soviet colleague Georgy Chicherin on April 16, 1922, during the Genoa Economic Conference, annulling all mutual claims, restoring full diplomatic relations, and establishing the beginnings of close trade relationships, which made Weimar Germany the main trading and diplomatic partner of Soviet Russia.
+The Treaty of Rapallo between Weimar Germany and Soviet Russia was signed by German Foreign Minister Walther Rathenau and his Soviet colleague Georgy Chicherin on April 16, 1922, during the Genoa Economic Conference, annulling all mutual claims, restoring full diplomatic relations, and establishing the beginnings of close trade relationships, which made Weimar Germany the main trading and diplomatic partner of the Soviet Union.

 Rumors of a secret military supplement to the treaty soon spread.
 However, for a long time the consensus was that those rumors were wrong, and that Soviet-German military negotiations were independent of Rapallo and kept secret from the German Foreign Ministry for some time.
 This point of view was later challenged.
-On November 5, 1922, six other Soviet republics, which would soon become part of the Soviet Union, agreed to adhere to the Treaty of Rapallo as well.
+On November 5, 1922, six other Soviet republics, which would soon join the Soviet Union, agreed to adhere to the Treaty of Rapallo as well.

 The Soviets offered Weimar Germany facilities deep inside the USSR for building and testing arms and for military training, well away from Treaty inspectors' eyes.
 In return, the Soviets asked for access to German technical developments, and for assistance in creating a Red Army General Staff.

 The first German officers went to Soviet Russia for these purposes in March 1922.
 One month later, Junkers began building aircraft at Fili, outside Moscow, in violation of Versailles.
 The joint factory built Junkers' most recent all-metal designs.
-Russian aircraft designer learned new techniques at the factory, such as Andrei Tupolev or Pavel Sukhoi.
-After the factory was turned over to the Russians, Russian adaptations of the Junker bombers were manufactured there, such as the Tupolev TB-1 and Tupolev TB-3.
+Soviet aircraft designers learned new techniques at the factory, such as Andrei Tupolev and Pavel Sukhoi.
+After the factory was turned over to Soviet use, Soviet adaptations of the Junker bombers were manufactured there, such as the Tupolev TB-1 and Tupolev TB-3.

 The great artillery manufacturer Krupp was soon active in the south of the USSR, near Rostov-on-Don.
 In 1925, a flying school was established near Lipetsk (Lipetsk fighter-pilot school) to train the first pilots for the future Luftwaffe.
 Since 1926, the Reichswehr had been able to use a tank school at Kazan (Kama tank school) and a chemical weapons facility in Saratov Oblast (Tomka gas test site).
 In turn, the Red Army gained access to these training facilities, as well as military technology and theory from Weimar Germany.

 The Soviets offered submarine-building facilities at a port on the Black Sea, but this was not taken up.
 The Kriegsmarine did take up a later offer of a base near Murmansk, where German vessels could hide from the British.
 During the Cold War, this base at Polyarnyy (which had been built especially for the Germans) became the largest weapons store in the world.